Flags during the Druk Path in Bhutan

 • What food options are readily available?

 Most Bhutanese meals consist of steamed rice with a varied choice of spicy curries.
 These can be either meat or vegetarian.
 Most hotels provide meals in a buffet‐style setup.
 There are usually Continental, Indian, Chinese and Bhutanese dishes.
 The food in hotels is often the best in town, but in some of the main towns, other restaurants are becoming popular.
 All tourist hotels have a good selection of international and Bhutanese drinks.
+Most dietary requirements can be catered for in Bhutan but please let us know in plenty of time before the start of your trip so that we can be sure to have everything you will need.

 • Can I get a helicopter?